eyeseast/moby-dick/chapters/122_chapter-120.md

 title: CHAPTER 120.
 The Deck Towards the End of the First Night Watch.
 ---

+Ahab standing by the helm.
+Starbuck approaching him.

 “We must send down the main-top-sail yard, sir.
 The band is working loose and the lee lift is half-stranded.
 Shall I strike it, sir?”

 “Strike nothing; lash it.
 If I had sky-sail poles, I’d sway them up now.”